harshsethi2000/C-GENERIC-LIBRARIES/README.md

  >SinglyLinkedList * createSinglyLinkedList(bool *success)

-    User can use this function to create Singly Linked List. then can perfrom the operation on that list. here success denotes wether a list is created or not.
+    User can use this function to create Singly Linked List. then can perform the operation on that list. here success denotes wether a list is created or not.